seasketch/geoprocessing/packages/wiki-docs/gip/GIP-1-i18n.md

 ## Test report translations

-When you run `start-storybook`, the story displayed will include a language switcher.
+When you run `storybook`, the story displayed will include a language switcher.
 If you created your project using a starter template, strings that are displayed in the user interface are already pre-translated and the top-level report client already includes a story with a `Translator` component.
 You should be able to change the language and the interface will update for all supported languages.

 ![Language Switcher](img/StoryTranslation.png "Language Switcher")